polixir/revive/README.md

 **Releases Page :** https://agit.ai/Polixir/revive/releases

+Or pull the lastest image contains SDK and its runtime environment from Docker Hub :

+    $ docker pull polixir/revive-sdk

 ###  Register an Account

 The REVIVE SDK library is developed by Polixir.
 We encrypt and protect a few algorithm modules, which have their own intellectual property rights, and you can register an account to use the features of the full algorithm package.